Future applicants Current applicants Schools Media Centre About Find a course Apply

 About

 The construction industry in Australia is booming.
-Construction managers lead and coordinate building and physical infrastructure projects.
-Working both on and off site, they schedule and coordinate the design and construction process, including selecting, hiring and supervising trade contractors, as well as the budget and legal aspects of the project.
-The Bachelor of Construction Management (Building) (Honours) has a high level of professional recognition both in Australia and overseas.
-Our flexible delivery options make it easy for you to study by distance or work in the industry while completing your degree.
+Construction managers lead and coordinate building and infrastructure projects.
+Working both on and off site, they schedule and coordinate the design and construction process as well as the budget and legal aspects of the project.

 Construction management graduates work in a range of leadership roles in the industry.
 This includes project management, contract management, quantity surveying, estimating, building surveying, building certification, facilities management, property development and WHS.
 They manage physical building and infrastructure projects and can be site or office based.